Secondary School Program Accepted Students

 1. Register for courses

-Registration opens Wednesday, March 1.
+Registration is now open.
 Be sure to register as soon as possible because many courses have limited enrollment.

 2. Submit payment for the program